jameshughes89/cs101/site/assignments/zombies/zombies.rst

 the world (list of cities) as a parameter, along with spread and cure probabilities as parameters.
 The function will return a copy of the world after performing a step of the simulation.

+The parameter ``spread_probability`` is a floating point values between 0 -- 1 representing the percent probability that a given infected city will spread the disease to one of its neighbours in the current simulation step.
+The parameter ``cure_probability`` is the percent probability that a given infected city will cure *itself* in the current simulation step.

 Part 8 --- Simulate Infections Disease Scenario